Cuyahoga Community College

 • The appeal decision will be made by the SAP Appeal Review Committee within 10 business days.
 You will be notified of the decision through email, or directly in the student portal of the decision or if there is any further information needed.

-Please visit our website for various virtual workshop opportunities relating to Satisfactory Academic Progress, FAFSA completion, and other important topics.
-Call the Student Financial Aid & Scholarships Office at 216-987-6000, select option #2 for more information and questions concerning your account status.
+For various workshop opportunities relating to Satisfactory Academic Progress, FAFSA completion and other important topics, visit our website.
+Call the Student Financial Aid and Scholarships office at 216-987-6000, select option #2 for more information and questions concerning your account status.

 FA Chat